MaikMichel/dbFlow/docs/deployment.md

 $ .dbFlow/apply.sh --patch --version 1.1.0
 ```

-After the installation of a release, the artifact, as well as all resulting log and installation files are stored in the depot under the directory (success or failure).
+After the installation of a release, all resulting log and installation files are stored in the configured `LOG_PATH` under a version directory and *success* or *failure*.
 Failure of course only if the installation was aborted due to an error.

 #### Additional arguments in patch mode: